 - Select an existing element and choose Image Gallery.
 Alternatively, you can select any empty space within the signature and choose Image Gallery from the options.

 - Select the Upload tab for the Asset type and Choose File to upload the badge you converted to PNG.
 It is also now available in the Gallery section.

 - Now you can see the first badge underneath your information.
 Let’s add the second badge before we add the links.
-Click the empty space next to the first badge and select Image Gallery.
+Click the space next to the first badge and select Image Gallery.